Kathleen Davies joins us in this instalment of Drinks Adventures, for a chat about Australian spirits and her distribution business Nip of Courage.

 Kathleen also founded and distributes the Aussie Tipple Company range of bottled cocktails, which includes a Negroni, a Dry Martini and an Espresso Martini, all made exclusively with ingredients sourced from Australian artisan producers.

-So as long as you’re listening at an appropriate time, settle in with a nip of a fine Australian spirit and enjoy this chat with Kathleen.
+So as long as you’re listening at an appropriate time, settle in with a nip of fine Australian spirits and enjoy this chat with Kathleen.

 Theme music ‘Sandbox’ by Rudists.

-Australian craft spirits with Nip of Courage founder Kathleen Davies: Full transcript
+Australian spirits with Nip of Courage founder Kathleen Davies: Full transcript

 JAMES ATKINSON: Well Kathleen Davies, thanks so much for joining me on the Drinks Adventures podcast.